Medical Reviewer

 The withdrawal timeline for Xanax can vary from person to person, but it generally follows a pattern that consists of several phases, each characterized by specific withdrawal symptoms:[5]

-Post Acute Withdrawal Syndrome for Xanax
+Post Acute Withdrawal Syndrome (PAWS) for Xanax

 PAWS from Xanax can lead to persistent symptoms that endure beyond the acute withdrawal phase.[6]
 These lingering symptoms, which can last for months or even years, may include intermittent anxiety, mood swings, sleep disturbances, and cognitive challenges.